alexhowell2a/alexhowell2a.github.io/_posts/2021-08-08-terralith-mc-world-generation.md

 # Review

+**Warning Notice:** The images on this post are big in size, high quality 2K screenshots (Average of 4-5MB per image).
+I'd recommend you browse this if you have a lot of data to spare, or you're on a cable plan to avoid any issues.
+Make sure you have good speeds.
+If you want to check your speeds, check out [Speedtest.net](https://speedtest.net)
+{: .notice--warning}

 I have tested Terralith on Minecraft 1.17.1 with Optifabric (Fabric with a mod that supports Optifine, sort of a Minecraft Forge, but with better performance) and I have to say, from the beginning, this datapack is a game changer.

 {% capture fig_img %}